taoky/yukina/README.md

           Don't download anything, just remove unpopular files --download-error-threshold <DOWNLOAD_ERROR_THRESHOLD>
           Error threshold for download.
 If the number of download errors exceeds this threshold, yukina will exit with error code 1.
 Setting this to 0 will disable this early exit behavior [default: 5]
+      --log-format <LOG_FORMAT>
+          Format of the log file If not set, use combined log format (the default of nginx) [default: combined] [possible values: combined, mirror-json]
   -h, --help
           Print help
   -V, --version